Microsoft attempts takedown of global criminal botnet

 “But that’s hardly a decisive victory,” he said, adding that the botnet rebounded with new victims and ransomware.

 The disruption — in two waves that began Sept.
-22 — was first reported by cybersecurity journalist Bryan Krebs.
+22 — was first reported by cybersecurity journalist Brian Krebs.